caltechlibrary/newt/README.md

 Much of the back end of web applications can largely be assemble from off the shelf software.
 Middleware however remains complex.
 I believe this to be a by product of inertia in software development practices and the assumption that what is good for "Google Scale" is good for everyone.

 I think a radical simplification is due.  **Newt is intended to spark that conversation**.
 My observation is most software doesn't need to scale large.
-Even in the research and LAM communities we don't routinely write software that scales as large as [Zenodo](https://zenodo.org/).
+Even in the research and GLAM communities we don't routinely write software that scales as large as [Zenodo](https://zenodo.org/).
 We don't typically support tens of thousands of simultaneous users.
 If you accept that premise then we can focus our efforts around orchestrating off the shelf components and put our remaining development efforts into improving the human experience of using our software.
 A better human experience is an intended side effect of Newt.

 A big key to simplification is narrowing the focus of our middleware.
 When our middleware has to implement everything it becomes very complex.
 Look at Drupal and WordPress.
 They implement data modeling, data management, user accounts, access management, data transformation.